Our newly purchased Mid-Century house is a very loooong ranch style from the front.

-Once the holes were dug, the building inspector measured to be sure they were deep enough before we could fill them: (the blue poles are there just for a little safety precaution… making them easily visible)
+Once the holes were dug, the building inspector measured to be sure they were deep enough before we could fill them: (the blue poles are there marking the holes to prevent someone accidentally falling in.)

-The posts set on post bases, which then connect to the concrete piers. (those little metal posts bases are not cheap! $75 each!!)
-The metal post base has a gap between the post and the concrete.
-They do have an important role, they keep the post off the concrete avoiding rot in the wood, and they have to be structurally strong enough to hold up a lot of weight.
+The posts set on post bases, which then connect to the concrete piers. (those little metal posts bases are not cheap! over $100 each!
+HERE is a link for the post bases) The metal post base has a gap between the post and the concrete.
+They do have an important role, they keep the post off the concrete, keeping the wood dry and hopefully rot-free.
+The metal post bases have to be structurally strong enough to hold up a lot of weight.

-Here’s a tip… if you’re ever ordering post bases… (and how I learned about the rough sawn dimensions being different from dimensional posts, like green treated ones) The post bases will be either regular 8 x 8 bases for dimensional lumber, which really isn’t 8 x 8… that means a true 8 x 8 like these rough sawn post are, won’t fit in those regular bases.
+If you’re ever ordering post bases… (and how I learned about the rough sawn dimensions being different from dimensional posts, like green treated ones) The post bases will be either regular 8 x 8 bases for dimensional lumber, which really isn’t 8 x 8… that means a true 8 x 8 like these rough sawn post are, won’t fit in those regular bases.
 You have to order post bases to fit rough sawn posts… they really are 8 x 8.
-Confusing isn’t it?! (and dare I say STUPID!
-Why can’t they just call them the size they are?
-Like a 2 x 4… not really 2 x 4 anymore, now it’s something like 1 1/2 x 3 1/2… so dumb!)
+Confusing isn’t it?!

 I determined the size and shape of the front porch based on a few things.
 First, I had to carefully dissect what on the house facade was quality and worth keeping, or at least considering keeping and what was not.

-The brick on the front, though the shape of the individual brick is a bit oblong for a true Colonial Revival, (the style we’re trying to go for with the renovation) still is quality built and worth keeping.
+The brick on the front, though the shape of the individual brick is a bit oblong for a true Colonial Revival Cottage style, (my design goal) it is quality built and worth keeping.

 In the planning of the front porch, my contractor and I brainstormed all sorts of scenarios (including removing some or all of that brick ledge) my final design carefully includes the entire brick facade inside the porch, defining this whole area.